-A keyword is a sort of a special symbol that is automatically quoted.
-It is extensively used in pass-by-name arguments (keyword arguments), and keyword-value list.
+Keywords are a subtype of symbols that are automatically bound to itself.
+It is extensively used in named arguments (keyword arguments), and keyword-value list.

 let-keywords macro (Optional argument parsing)

 for parsing keyword-value list manually.